Also by Pauline Connolly:

 experiences outside the session occur, the therapist – sensitive to how the

-here-and-now includes residues of the past (including Reich’s ‘body armor’, etc)[2] – is likely to enquire about their significance, by
+here-and-now includes residues of the past (including Reich’s ‘body armor’,

-the immediacy of experiencing (ibid).
+experiencing (ibid).

 Given that for most individuals“… the mind and the creations of the mind work